dima-nova/DicesWebGameApi/readme.txt

 # Foreword

-Hi, my name is Dmytro and I am a backend developer from Ukraine.
-I am just starting my way in the IT sphere and I am writing this project for educational purposes.
+Hi, my name is Dmytro and I am a backend developer from Ukraine. 🇺🇦 I am just starting my way in the IT sphere and I am writing this project for educational purposes 🎓📕.
 A lot of work has been done in this project, and I have not regretted a drop of these efforts.

 When creating this API, I wanted to implement a fairly simple dice game.
 It is called "Liars Dice".
-The rules are given below.
+The rules are given below. 🎲

 P. S. I am also not against cooperation to create a frontend for the game.